Airlines suspend, scale back direct flights to China amid virus fears

 But flight attendants remained “concerned with the effects the virus could have if contracted, how to recognise an infected passenger and how to deal with the nervous passengers onboard,” Lesosky said.

-Reporting by Sarah Young, additional reporting by Jessica Jones in Madrid, Allison Lampert in Montreal, Tracy Rucinski in Chicago, Jamie Freed in Sydney, David Shepardson in Washington and Aradhana Aravindan in Singapore; editing by Kate Holton, Nick Macfie, Jonathan Oatis and Dan Grebler
+Reporting by Sarah Young and Allison Lampert, additional reporting by Jessica Jones in Madrid, Tracy Rucinski in Chicago, Jamie Freed in Sydney, David Shepardson and Jeff Mason in Washington and Aradhana Aravindan in Singapore; editing by Kate Holton, Nick Macfie, Jonathan Oatis, Dan Grebler and Lincoln Feast.